 Instructor, UC Irvine Extension

 I am a media psychologist.
-I look at the intersection between behavior and technology, where interaction becomes experience.
-I am passionate about helping people and organizations use psychology to create a roadmap for effective communications by integrating ancient art of story with cutting-edge science of psychology, drawing on neuroscience, cognition, emotion, and motivation.
-By understanding human behavior at a deeper level, you can identify potential in the environment and find opportunities to achieve your personal, educational, and business goals.
+I look at the intersection between human behavior and technology.
+This includes the complex system of human motivation to achieve personal and social needs and goals reflected by design and use.
+It creates a roadmap for how we approach the development of technology in the future.
+I am passionate about helping people and organizations use psychology to create strategies for the digital world as producers, consumers and connectors.
+By integrating the ancient art of story with emerging research in cognition, neuroscience, evolutionary psychology and positive psychology, you can identify potential in the environment and find opportunities to achieve your personal, educational, and business goals.

 In the evolving digital landscape, success as individuals and organizations depends on our ability to recognize potential and adapt within a complex, interactive system.
 Human motivation drives behavior no matter what the technology.
 Understanding human dynamics allows us to visualize and realize new outcomes–whether it’s personal change or educational or product innovation.
 When we anticipate how fundamental motivations and goals drive cultural shifts and social trends, we can position ourselves to make change work to our advantage and tap the system’s power to meet our own goals.